jdrumgoole/gdelttools/README.md

 This will get the master file, parse it, extract the list of CSV files and unzip them. the full GDELT 2.0 database runs to several terabytes of data so this is not recommend.

+The `overwrite` argument ruthlessly overwrites all files with extreme prejudice.
+Without it the `gdeltloader` script will attempt to reuse the files you have already downloaded.
+As each file is unique this may save time if you need to re-download some files.

-To limit the amount you download you can specify `--last` to define how many days of data you want to download:
+To limit the amount you download you can specify `--last` to define how many files worth of data you want to download:

 ```shell
 gdeltloader --master --download --overwrite --last 20
 ```
-Will download the most recent 20 days of data.
+Will download the most recent 20 files worth of data.
+Not that a file is a triplet of `export`, `mentions` and `gkg` data.
+If you only want one you should specify a `--filter`.
+Without the filter a command like the above will actually download 60 files.

 ### GDELT 2.0 Encoding and Structure
 The [GDELT](https://gdeltproject.org) dataset is a large dataset of news events that is updated